quki3/go/README.md

    - /c The bytes package provides the Buffer type for efficient manipu lat ion of byte slices.
 A Buffer st arts out emp ty but grows as dat a of typ es li ke string, byte, and []byte are writt en to it
    - /d
+### 3.6/ iota
+   - /a use iota for create a secuense of related values without spelling out each one explicitly
+   - /b